Wendy Ealey Bio

 the years have flown” retrospective CD.

-2002 Twickenham Folk Club, London, Rhythm and
+Folk Club, London, Rhythm and Views, Darebin

-Views, Darebin Festival, wrote and recorded soundtrack
+Festival, wrote and recorded soundtrack for art

-for art video ‘Exotic Fruit’, Darebin
+video ‘Exotic Fruit’, Darebin

 Music Feast: Acoustic Night at the Gooch, Rhythm